reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 date: 2022-04-24T05:00:00
 modified: 2022-04-24T05:00:00
 authors: [pratikdas]
 excerpt: "Making API calls is integral to most applications and while doing this we use an HTTP client usually available as an external library.
 Axios is a popular HTTP client available as a JavaScript library with more than 22 million weekly downloads.
-We can make API calls with Axios from JavaScript applications irrespective of whether the JavaScript is running on front-end like a browser or on the server-side.
+We can make API calls with Axios from JavaScript applications irrespective of whether the JavaScript is running on the front-end like a browser or the server-side.

 In this article, we will understand Axios and use its capabilities to make different types of REST API calls from JavaScript applications."
 image: images/stock/0019-magnifying-glass-1200x628-branded.jpg
 url: guide-to-axios
 ---

 Making API calls is integral to most applications and while doing this we use an HTTP client usually available as an external library.
-Axios is a popular HTTP client available as a JavaScript library with more than 22 million weekly downloads.
+Axios is a popular HTTP client available as a JavaScript library with more than 22 million weekly downloads as of May 2022.
 We can make API calls with Axios from JavaScript applications irrespective of whether the JavaScript is running on the front-end like a browser or the server-side.

 In this article, we will understand Axios and use its capabilities to make different types of REST API calls from JavaScript applications.